China's top brokerage CITIC posts 26.7% rise in Q1 profit

 ($1 = 6.4833 Chinese yuan renminbi)

-(Reporting by Zhang Yan, Cheng Leng and Engen Tham; Editing by Andrew Heavens)
+(Reporting by Zhang Yan, Cheng Leng and Engen Tham; Editing by Andrew Heavens & Simon Cameron-Moore)

 ((Zoey.Zhang@thomsonreuters.com;))